-Senate Study Committee on Artificial Intelligence to Hold Third Meeting
+MEDIA ADVISORY: Senate Study Committee on Combating Chronic Absenteeism in Schools to Hold First Meeting

 EVENT DETAILS: